Webhooks

 TaxRateIndicates the webhook call is for a tax rate event

-ShippingIndicates the webhook call is for a shipping rate event
+InsightsIndicates the webhook call is for a insights event

-The payload sent by the webhook has the same JSON format for the get User, Transaction, Product, Invoice, Subscription, Tax Rates and Shipping Rates.
+The payload sent by the webhook has the same JSON format for the get User, Transaction, Product, Invoice, Subscription, Tax Rates, Common Fees and Insights.

 info